 About

-I am a Postdoctoral Researcher at the Mannheim Centre for European Social Research (MZES), University of Mannheim, Germany.
+I am a Postdoctoral Researcher and Research Officer working at the University of Mannheim, Germany.

 My research and teaching activities are located in the broader areas of political behavior, comparative politics, survey methodology, and quantitative methods.